Emerson Firm Announces Lawsuit Against loanDepot, Inc. (LDI)

 HOUSTON, Jan.
-24, 2024 (GLOBE NEWSWIRE) -- The Emerson Firm, PLLC (“Emerson”) a law firm based in Houston, TX announces the filing of a lawsuit against loanDepot, Inc. (“LDI”) concerning the theft of sensitive personal identifiable information (“PII”) of approximately 16.6 million customers as announced by LDI between January 8, 2024, and January 22, 2024.
+27, 2024 (GLOBE NEWSWIRE) -- Emerson Firm, PLLC (“Emerson”) a law firm in Houston, TX announces the filing of a lawsuit against loanDepot, Inc. (“LDI”) concerning the theft of sensitive personal identifiable information (“PII”) of approximately 17 million customers as announced by LDI between January 8, 2024, and January 22, 2024.
+You can view the complaint here.
+Several complaints have been filed and are in the process of being consolidated.

-LDI is a nonbank holding company based in Irvine, CA. It sells mortgage and non-mortgage lending products.
-Founded in 2010, LDI has grown to become the nation’s fifth largest retail mortgage lender and the second largest nonbank retail originator, funding more than $275 billion since it was founded.
-Currently, LDI’s nationwide team of 6,000-plus members assists more than 27,000 customers each month per LDI’s website.

 Emerson is a law firm specializing in results, integrity, and personal service.
 Emerson represents consumers throughout the nation and has significant data breach class action experience with proven results.
 Emerson lawyers have devoted their practice to complex commercial litigation for more than forty years and have recovered over one billion dollars for consumers in class actions throughout the United States.

-IMPORTANT: If you believe that you were affected by the LDI data breach AND you received a Notice letter from LDI please contact us immediately to protect your rights.
-Note that if you haven’t received your letter yet, we still want to hear from you.
+IMPORTANT: Contact the lawyers who have filed a case, Emerson, rather than some lawyers who are simply “investigating”.
+If you believe that you were affected by the LDI data breach, please contact us immediately to protect your rights.
 It makes no difference what state you reside in.
-Contact plaintiff’s counsel via e-mail to John G. Emerson at jemerson@emersonfirm.com and see additional information on one of our websites at https://eclassactions.com/loandepot-data-breach-3980/
+Contact plaintiff’s counsel via e-mail to John G. Emerson at jemerson@emersonfirm.com and view additional information on our website by clicking here.